opticyclic/micronaut-demo/README.md

 The Micronaut test framework has JUnit and Spock annotations for intialising tests, creating mock beans and injecting beans etc.

-However, it doesn't have these helpers for TestNG, so you need to initialise thm manually as required.
+However, it doesn't have these helpers for TestNG, so you need to initialise them manually as required.

+### JUnit

+Micronaut adds an annotation `@MicronautTest` for JUnit tests, but in order to run with these you need to add the testRuntime to the micronaut block in the build.gradle.

+    micronaut {
+      runtime('netty')
+      testRuntime('junit5')
+    }

+The annotations come from the `'io.micronaut.test:micronaut-test-junit5'` dependency, however, Micronaut adds it automatically when you modify the micronaut block.

+**NB:** Adding the testRuntime to the micronaut block causes TestNG tests to not be found by gradle - even though the IDEA test runner finds and runs them just fine.